slacker-by-design/python_etudes/ttkcalculator/README.md

 ## Installation
 Make sure you have [Python 3.12 or newer](https://www.python.org/downloads/) installed on your system.
 Please note that the commands in the next chapters use `python` but your system may require you to type `python3` instead.

+Moreover, some Python installations (e.g. on Ubuntu or on macOS if installed trough homebrew) by default do not contain TKInter Python package (usually called `python3-tk` or `python-tk`).
+You may need to use your package manager to check and possibly install the missing package (e.g. `sudo apt install python3-tk` on Ubuntu or `brew install python-tk` on macOS).

 ### For Users
 - Choose your **installation folder** and open it in a terminal emulator